vstram/vstram.com/posts/anylogic-simulacao-de-eventos-discretos-parte-01.en.rst

-.. title: Anylogic Discrete Event Simulation - Part 01
+.. title: Anylogic Discrete Event Simulation - Simple Example - Part 01
 .. slug: anylogic_discrete_event_simulation_01
 .. author: vstram
 .. date: 2020/04/30
-.. categories: en DES
+.. tags: en, Discrete Event Simulation

-Modeling of a simplified manufacturing process, composed by just a single step, using the Anylogic 8.5.2 software and the **Discrete Event Simulation** approach (DES - Discrete Event Simulation).
+Modeling of a simplified manufacturing process, composed by just a single step, using the Anylogic 8.5.2 software and the **Discrete Event Simulation** approach (DES).
 The process consists of one machine, processing a stream of raw materials that can be accumulated in a queue of limited capacity.

 ..
 TEASER_END